jianliu10/jianliu.github.io/_posts/2018-09-01-java8-concurrency-note.md

 	- instance method reference of an existing object

 - lambda expression:
   Lambda is a single expression annonymous function that is often used as inline function.
-Java Lambda concept is borrowed from Python.
-Java internal mechanism is to create an instance of an annonymous class that implements a @FunctionalInterface interface.
-This ways, java effectively treat a Lambda expression as a function object.
+Java internal mechanism is to create an instance of an annonymous concrete class that implements a function interface type.
+This ways, java effectively treat a Lambda expression as a functional object.

   Sample - use a lambda expression with Callable: